Rowan Gillespie

 Rowan Fergus Meredith Gillespie (born 1953) is an Irish bronze casting sculptor of international renown.
 Born in Dublin to Irish parents, Gillespie spent his formative years in Cyprus.

 From conception to creation, he works alone in his purpose-built bronze casting foundry at Clonlea, in Blackrock.
-This is one of the things that make him unique among the bronze casting community.
+His method of artmaking makes him unique among the bronze casting community.

 Influenced by the sculptor Henry Moore and the painter Edvard Munch, Gillespie uses the lost wax casting process to portray human emotions.
 Having worked almost exclusively on site specific art since 1996, Gillespie's public works can be found in his native Ireland, Europe, the United States, and Canada.

 Background

 His father, Jack Gillespie, was a medical doctor and his mother, Moira, was the daughter of James Creed Meredith, the translator of Immanuel Kant's Critique of Judgement, a Supreme Court of Ireland judge, and a member of the Irish Volunteers.
 According to Gillespie's official biographer Roger Kohn, the sculptor's work, Proclamation, sited across the road from Kilmainham Gaol in Dublin, was created in memory of both the Proclamation of the Irish Republic and of his grandfather's dream of a Utopian society.